 External organization/person analyzed data (e.g., external organization administered and scored the nursing licensing exam)

-100% of JABSOM students received passing scores on the USMLE Step 1.
-The average score for JABSOM students was above the national average.
+99% of JABSOM students received passing scores on the USMLE Step 1.

-Overall, the means obtained from the End of 2nd Year (Graduation Objectives Survey) were in a positive direction (i.e., students reported higher means on items 2 years into the program in comparison to their first day of medical school).
+Overall, the means obtained from the Graduation Objectives Survey were in a positive direction (i.e., students reported higher means on items in the fourth year of the program in comparison to their first day of medical school).

-The medical school Curriculum Committee reviewed the results of the USMLE Step 1 examination for JABSOM students as well as the End of 2nd Year (Graduation Objectives Survey) findings.
-Overall, it was felt the scores reflected the students are well prepared for the national licensing examination and reporting a greater ability, over time, towards meeting the SLOs.
+The medical school Curriculum Committee reviewed the results of the USMLE Step 1 examination for JABSOM students as well as the Graduation Objectives Survey findings.
+Overall, it was felt the scores reflected the students are well prepared for the national licensing exmaination and reported a greater ability, over time, towards meeting the SLOs.

-In recent years, JABSOM students consistently score above the national average on the national licensing examination (USMLE Step 1).
+In recent years, JABSOM students scored above the national average on the national licensing examination (USMLE Step 1).
 This reflects the hard work and commitment of the students, as well as structure and content of the curriculum, efforts of the faculty, and effectiveness of the program evaluation plan.

 17) If the program did not engage in assessment activities, please justify.